hashgraph/stablecoin-studio/sdk/README.md

 			tokenId: '0.0.1',
 			reserveAddress: '0.0.54445787'
 		})
 	);
 ```

 ### Capabilities

-Get capabilities for an account for a stable coin.
-Each capability determines the type of operation that can be performed (cash in, burn, wipe, etc...) and on whether it should be done via the smart contract for the stable coin (proxyAddress in the `coin: StableCoin` attribute) or through the Hedera Token Service.
+Get capabilities for an account for a stablecoin.
+Each capability determines the type of operation that can be performed (cash in, burn, wipe, etc...) and on whether it should be done via the smart contract for the stablecoin (proxyAddress in the `coin: StableCoin` attribute) or through the Hedera Token Service.

 See the spec below for all the attributes you can get from the request.